VladimirTechMan/salsa-format-spec/README.md

  "format"    | string  | Optional.
 The format of the "body" entry in the current "packet" object.
 If omitted, "plain-text" MUST be assumed and used.
  "body"      | *depending on "format" specified* | Required.
 The actual data of archived signaling packet, represented according to the specified "format".
  "comment"   | string  | Optional.
 A comment provided by the user or the application about the packet itself or about the part of interaction between source and destination that the packet is used for.
+ "extras"    | array   | Optional.
+An array of objects of type "extra" that contain any vendor- or protocol-specific additional details that the SALSA format cannot or does not (yet) support.

 The "packet" objects inside the "packets" array MUST be in the ascending order, according to the numerical equivalents of "time" string values in these objects.